fac27/wingspan/README.md

-# wingspan
+# Wingspan

+## About

-A Next.js application for collecting birds inspiration came from the boardgame [Wingspan](https://stonemaiergames.com/games/wingspan/)
+This is the week 5 project of the FAC software developer apprenticeship.
+A Nextjs full-stack application for collecting birds inspired by the game [wingspan](https://stonemaiergames.com/games/wingspan/).

-# Installation
+## Installation

 1. Clone the repo